Marco Asensio: 2016–17 season: Return to Real Madrid

-Returning to the Santiago Bernabéu Stadium for 2016–17, Asensio's first competitive appearance took place on 9 August, as he played the full 120 minutes and scored a 25-meter effort in a 3–2 win against fellow Spaniards Sevilla FC in the UEFA Super Cup.
+Returning to the Santiago Bernabéu Stadium for 2016–17, Asensio was now a full international.
+His first competitive appearance took place on 9 August, as he played the full 120 minutes and scored a 25-meter effort in a 3–2 win against fellow Spaniards Sevilla in the UEFA Super Cup.
 He made his first league start 12 days later, netting the second goal in a 3–0 success at Real Sociedad.

 Asensio featured 23 times over his first season, scoring three times as the club won the national championship for the first time since 2012.
 He added as many goals in that year's UEFA Champions League, including one in the final against Juventus (4–1) to give the Spaniards their 12th title in the latter competition.

 2017–18 season

 Asensio scored his first goal of the 2017–18 season with a 25-yard finish in a 3–1 win over Barcelona at the Camp Nou, for the Supercopa de España, He repeated the feat with a similarly spectacular effort in the second leg, in a 5–1 aggregate triumph.

 On 28 September 2017, Asensio extended his contract until 2023.
 On 18 February 2018, in a match where he contributed with a brace to a 5–3 away win over Real Betis, he scored Real Madrid's 6,000th goal in the Spanish top division.

 Asensio made 11 appearances while scoring one goal during the 2017–18 Champions League, and the club won its third consecutive and 13th overall title in the competition.